 - Progressive retinal atrophy, the deterioration of the retina

 Everyone loves the Bulldog!
 They are mellow, easygoing and very loving.
 Bulldogs are comical and amiable, and require little exercise, so they are great for apartment dwellers or city slickers.
-Unfortunately, they tend to come with a lot of baggage.
+Unfortunately, thesedogs tend to come with a lot of baggage.
 Most people who bring them home don’t understand how many health problems they tend to have.
 While most dog breeds have a few health issues they are prone to, Bulldogs are prone to more than 15 health conditions!
-These include:
+Some of the most common health issues in this dog breed include:

 - “Cherry eye,” the swelling of the tear glands

 - Demodicosis, a common skin condition caused by the Demodex mite